Denny Crum, who coached Louisville to 2 NCAA titles, dies – KION546

 Crum had a front-row seat in March 2022 for the introduction of one of his former players, Kenny Payne, as Cardinals coach.
 Payne said then that he would rely on Crum’s insight in his first head coaching job; and there were plenty of the Hall of Famer’s other pupils to not only support Payne, but enjoy another meeting with their mentor and friend on and off the court.

+Former Cardinals great Junior Bridgeman echoed Payne on Crum’s impact on generations of players.

-“He made you prepare for what we did,” said Cardinals great Junior Bridgeman, who played from Crum from 1972-75.
+“He made you prepare for what we did,” said Bridgeman, who played for Crum from 1972-75.
 “He said if you are good at what you’re going to do, we’re not going to worry about what the other team is going to do.
 And that really translates into life.
 That’s a life lesson that’ll carry you farther and in whatever area you go into.”

 A native of San Fernando, California, Crum played guard for two seasons at Los Angeles’ Pierce Junior College before transferring to UCLA in 1956.
 The Bruins went 38-14 in Crum’s two seasons as a player.